PhilChodrow/PIC16A/syllabus.md

 ### Homework

 There will be approximately 7 homework assignments throughout the quarter.
-You may want to consult the [expectations for submitted assignments](https://nbviewer.jupyter.org/github/PhilChodrow/PIC16A/blob/master/content/w1/expectations_for_assignments.ipynb) for guidance on how to document and submit your work.
+You should consult the [expectations for submitted assignments](https://nbviewer.jupyter.org/github/PhilChodrow/PIC16A/blob/master/content/w1/expectations_for_assignments.ipynb) for guidance on how to document and submit your work.
 The lowest two homework scores will be dropped.

 ### Participation

+Your participation score does **not** include lecture attendance.
+Attendance at scheduled lecture sessions is **encouraged but optional**.
+You can, in principle, achieve a 100% in this course without ever attending a scheduled lecture section.
+Of course, attendance at lecture will help you learn the material more rapidly and thoroughly.
 Scheduled lecture sessions will include Q&A, discussion, and both individual and group activities.
-Attendance at scheduled lecture sessions is **optional**.

-All traditional lectures will be pre-recorded and available online.
-There will typically be a few comprehension questions associated to each day's worth of lectures.
-These comprehension questions cover half your participation score (i.e. 10% of your total grade).

 **Attendance at discussion sessions is required**, except in circumstances that make this extremely difficult (such as lack of internet access or time zone issues).
+In this case, the preferred solution is for a group of students in similar circumstances to arrange an alternate meeting time.

 Discussion sections will include **graded** group work, including exercises and creative problem-solving.
-This graded work is the other half of your participation score (i.e. 10% of your total grade).
+This graded work is the basis of your participation score.
 I will send a questionnaire during Week 0 in which you can state inability to attend discussion sections.
 In this case, I will contact you and we will find alternative arrangements.
+The lowest five grades from discussion assignments will be dropped.

 ### Quizzes

-There will be short quizzes, which will typically fall on Wednesdays.
-You will typically have 30 minutes to complete the quiz, and can take the quiz at any time between 12:00am Wednesday morning and 11:59pm Wednesday night.
-The lowest two quiz scores will be dropped.
+All traditional lectures will be pre-recorded and available online.
+Each week on Wednesdays, there will be a quiz consisting primarily of comprehension questions related to the lecture videos.
+Quizzes will be **timed**.
+The lowest two quiz grades will be dropped.

 ### Midterm Exam